EtEsWieEtEs/myT40-PLC/README.md

 Hardware for PLC based on Teensy 4.0, covering all my needs I have to be able to replace my 25 years old PS4-141-MM1 and PS4-341-MM1 from Klöcker Moeller, reusing the original case of model PS4-141-MM1.

 Doc and Parts for final version comming soon...
+For Pictures of real build of final version it needs some time more.

 This work is licensed under the Creatjve Commons Atuributjon-NonCommercial-ShareAlike 4.0 Internatjonal License.
 To view a copy of this license, visit htup://creatjvecommons.org/licenses/by-nc-sa/4.0/ or send a